GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-b-nva/README.md

   - avoid using network tags to route traffic
   - automatically send all traffic through the cross-regional NVAs if the ones in-region fail
   - avoid cross-regional traffic unless absolutely necessary for disaster recovery

+Switching between the two different models is controlled by `var.enable_ncc_ra`.

 ### VPC design